Overview

 Scaling to Your Usage

-Offset AI's browser extension counts the number of prompts you send to ChatGPT.
-We multiply your prompt count by the per-prompt emission and water factors described above:
+Offset AI's browser extension counts the number of prompts you send to each supported AI tool.
+We multiply your prompt count by the per-tool emission and water factors described above:

 |---|---|---|